programmatix/JOakUmbrella/README.md

 launch4j to produce exe

 # JVM

+## Terms
+Managed code/class - Handled by this JVM, vs unmanaged which is handled by the standard Java JVM we're running upon.

 ## Limitations
 This is a toy JVM running on top of a real JVM, so some parts are left to the real JVM, including: